April 23, 2019 | Posted by: Venus Zoleta | Personal Finance

-Lazada in the Philippines wins the popularity game, with twice as many monthly web visits (32 million versus 16 million, according to the latest iPrice report) as its competitor.
+Lazada in the Philippines wins the popularity game, with 32 million monthly web visits compared to Shopee’s 16 million (1).
 But Shopee Philippines is quickly catching up with its catchy ads and attractive pricing.
 With the e-commerce competition in the country getting more intense, the two companies come up with their own ways to win more customers.

 Which between Lazada vs Shopee is the better e-commerce platform in the Philippines?
 This comparison review should give you a glimpse on how each company fares in different aspects of e-commerce and customer service, so you can make an informed decision on where to shop online.